Should I Become a Yacht Broker?

 Step 4: Become Certified

-Several recognized organizations, such as the Yacht Brokers Association of America (YBAA), recommend that individuals becoming certified professional yacht brokers (CPYB).
-Eligibility requirements for CPYB certification include at least three years' experience in sales and yacht brokerage, proof of appropriate trust or escrow accounts, a history of using legal sales contracts, no criminal background and possession of all necessary licenses.
-Upon meeting eligibility requirements, individuals may take certification exams, which include questions about broker transaction processes, legal reports, yacht broker ethics, sales regulations and yacht broker responsibilities.
+Several recognized organizations, such as the Yacht Brokers Association of America (YBAA), recommend that individuals become certified professional yacht brokers (CPYB).
+Eligibility requirements for CPYB certification include at least three years' experience in sales and yacht brokerage, proof of appropriate trust or escrow accounts, a history of using legal sales contracts, no criminal background, and possession of all necessary licenses.
+Upon meeting eligibility requirements, individuals may take certification exams, which include questions about broker transaction processes, legal reports, yacht broker ethics, sales regulations, and yacht broker responsibilities.